-The 2018 Benefit Dinner will feature guest speaker Gregory Kelser, former Michigan State University and NBA star and current color analyst for Fox News Detroit.
+The 2018 Benefit Dinner will feature guest speaker Gregory Kelser, former Michigan State University and NBA star and current color analyst for Fox Sports Detroit.
 Kelser, who was an All-American on the court and an Academic All-American, will speak about the importance of teamwork, goal setting, education, and leadership.
-Tickets are $300 per person.

 Hundreds of local children need an additional caring adult role model.